Rocked by Covid outbreaks, Copa America opens in Brazil

 In all, 13 members of the Venezuelan national team’s delegation tested positive for the virus, including coaching staff, said the South American football confederation, CONMEBOL.

-Bolivia later said three of its players and a coach had also tested positive and were in isolation ahead of their team’s debut Monday against Paraguay.
+Bolivia later said three of its players and a coach had also tested positive ahead of their team’s debut Monday against Paraguay.

-Brazilian health authorities said they were tracing everyone the infected individuals came into contact with, and would carry out genetic testing to determine whether they were carrying a potentially riskier variant of the virus.
+And Colombia, who face Ecuador in Sunday’s second match, said an assistant coach and a physical therapist had tested positive.

 CONMEBOL is allowing teams unlimited substitutions for players who are ruled out because of Covid-19 or contact with infected people.

-But the news fueled further criticism of the tournament, and of far-right President Jair Bolsonaro for agreeing to host it despite the fact the pandemic is still raging in Brazil.
+But the news fueled further criticism of the event, and of far-right President Jair Bolsonaro for agreeing to host it despite the fact the pandemic is still raging in Brazil.

-“There are vested interests in making the Copa America happen,” said sociologist Rodrigo Moreira of Fluminense Federal University, attempting to explain why the tournament was being held, given that health experts warned against it.
+“There are vested interests in making the Copa America happen,” said sociologist Rodrigo Moreira of Fluminense Federal University.

 “The government wants to show the country is ready to host it, when in reality it’s not.
 And (organizers) want to guarantee their profits” from TV rights and sponsorship deals, he told AFP.